ARM-software/acle/main/acle.md

 * Refined function versioning scope and signature rules to use the default version scope and signature.
 * Added `_n` forms of the SVE2p1 and SME2 `svdot` intrinsics.
-* Changed the status of the SME2p1 ACLE from Alpha to Beta.
+* Changed the status of the SME2p1 from Alpha to Beta.
-* Changed the status of the SVE2p1 ACLE from Alpha to Beta.
+* Changed the status of the SVE2p1 from Alpha to Beta.
+* Added mf8 variants of SME 2.1 intrinsics.

 ### References